hashicorp/vault-client-dotnet/docs/Secrets.md

 <a name="transitwritecacheconfig"></a>
 # **TransitWriteCacheConfig**
-> void TransitWriteCacheConfig (TransitWriteCacheConfigRequest transitWriteCacheConfigRequest, string transitMountPath = null)
+> void TransitWriteCacheConfig (TransitWriteCacheConfigRequest transitWriteCacheConfigRequest, string transitMountPath = "transit", TimeSpan? wrapTTL = null)

 Configures a new cache of the specified size